Hi and Welcome!

 How do we pick who plays here?
 First, we have to hear about you and then we have to hear you and then we have to smile and say "yes, that would sound good in the back yard."
 Sometimes we ask our friends for advice, sometimes we don't.
 We're often impulsive but we're impulsive with a plan.
 We know it when we hear it.
 If you're interested in playing our venue, read through the rest of this page and send us an email.
 We would love to hear from you.

 We're a house.
 We live here.
 We're not a night club or a theatre.
 We have a big back yard that always seems to have a breeze.
 It is peaceful.
-The loudest thing around is a pair of donkeys across the street.
+The loudest thing around is a pair of roosters.
 Except when we have a show and then it is you who is the loudest.
 We like it that way.
 Our neighbors, three acres away, don't seem to mind.

 We like music.
 A lot.
 But not just any kind of music.
 We like homegrown music.
 We like human music.
 We like the stuff you hear around a campfire.
 We like it to have meaning and tell stories and reveal emotion and make us sad and then happy.
 We absolutely respect good guitar skills.
 We also respect the harmonica, the mandolin, and the stand up bass.
 Having someone break out a saw and play us a song on that and we're just giddy with respect.
 We hope you'll take chances when you play.
 Try something you've never done before.
 No one's going to ask for their money back.